Mokolo: Climate

 The climate of Mokolo is typical of the Sahel- tropical dry.
 A short rainy season lasts from mid-May to August.
 Harmattan winds blow South from the Sahara during December and January.
 A dry, hot season lasts from March to May.
 Hot season temperatures reach roughly 43.3 °C (110 °F).
 As it is located in the Mandara Mountains at a slightly higher elevation than Maroua, the temperature of Mokolo is usually five to ten degrees cooler than that of Maroua.

 Economy and Services

 Mokolo has one internet café and two state-recognized financial institutions, the Mutuel Communautaire de Croissance, and a branch of Crédit du Sahel.
 Mokolo is served by all major Cameroonian cellular telephone services.
-The weekly market is on Wednesday, where one can find large markets for clothing, dogs and small ruminant animals.
+The weekly market is on Wednesday, where one can find large markets for clothing, dogs and various livestock.

 Agriculture

-Primary crops grown in and around Mokolo include millets, soy, and peanuts.
+The primary crops grown in and around Mokolo include millets, soy, and peanuts.
 The majority of soy found in Cameroon comes from the region surrounding Mokolo.
 The city is known as "the breadbasket of the Mandara Mountains".
 The Fulbé people are traditionally cattle herders, and cattle raising remains a common and profitable activity.
 Cotton, of decreasing importance, is cultivated in limited amounts and purchased by SODECOTON.